-The visor is secured by two bolts.
+Two bolts secure the visor.
 One bolt near each temple.
 The visor is pretty sturdy when you attempt to rock it side to side with your hands.
 Adjustments to the position are made by hand without loosening up any bolts.
 Simply pull the visor up and down into one of the three positions.
 There are three indexed stop points to choose from.

-The visor works really well in full-face mode and serves its purpose.
+The visor works well in full-face mode and serves its purpose.
 In the half-helmet mode, the size of the visor can be problematic.
 If the visor is in the lowest position, your visibility is seriously limited on mild terrain.
 On steeper trails, this issue is far less problematic as your looking further down the hill.
-In the middle visor position the issue is less noticeable and in the high visor position, it is nonexistent.
+In the middle visor position, the issue is less noticeable, and in the high visor position, it is nonexistent.
 That said, the helmet looks a little goofy with the visor pointed into the sky.

 A second visor is included in the box.
 The additional one comes with a camera mount.